 The provisions of Article VI ("Insignia of IATSE"), VIII ("Foremen and Supervisory Employees"), XII ("Health Plan"), XIII ("Pension Plan"), XIIIA ("Motion Picture Industry Individual Account Plan"), XIV ("Motion Picture Industry Health Plan - Retired Employees Fund"), XV ("Producer Retirement Plans"), XVI ("Report of Locations and Production Schedules"), XX ("Policy, Applicability of Agreement and Subcontracting") and XXV ("Contract Services Administration Trust Fund"), as contained in the "Producer - I.A.T.S.E. and M.P.T.A.A.C.
-Basic Agreement of 2015" shall be deemed incorporated herein with the same force and effect as if fully set forth herein for the period October 1, 2015 through September 30, 2018, except that the Producer contribution rate to the Pension Plan shall increase by eighteen cents (\$0.18) per hour to one dollar forty-five and sixty-five hundreths cents (\$1.4465) effective October 4, 2015 (in lieu of August 2, 2015); by an additional eighteen cents (\$0.18) per hour to one dollar sixty-two and sixty-five hundreths cents (\$1.6265) effective October 2, 2016 (in lieu of July 31, 2016); and by an additional eighteen cents (\$0.18) per hour to one dollar eighty and sixty-five hundreths cents (\$1.8065) effective October 1, 2017 (in lieu of July 30, 2017).6
+Basic Agreement of 2021" shall be deemed incorporated herein with the same force and effect as if fully set forth herein for the period October 1, 2021 through September 30, 2024, except that the increases in the contribution rates to the Health Plan shall be effective October 3, 2021 (in lieu of August 1, 2021), October 2, 2022 (in lieu of July 30, 2022) and October 1, 2023 (in lieu of July 30, 2023).
+In addition, Producer shall contribute to the IATSE Training Trust Fund ("IATTF") on behalf of employees for whom contributions to CSATF are not otherwise due as provided above.
+The contribution rate to the IATTF shall be as provided in, and subject to the same conditions as set forth in, the then-current Theatrical and Television Motion Picture Area Standards Agreement ("ASA"), which rate is fifteen cents (\$0.15) per hour during the term of this Agreement for each hour worked by such employee up to a maximum of twelve (12) hours per day.